Q: Why should I send my child to Cornerstone?

 Q: I do not live close and the bus ride may be too long for my child.
 Isn’t that a problem?

-A: No, not really.
-If you needed to see a doctor and the best one was an hour away, you would make the trip!
+A: If your child needed to see a doctor and the best one was an hour away, you would make the trip!
 This is really no different.
 It is not uncommon for a student, even one with a problem of school avoidance, to travel a long distance to get to Cornerstone.

 Q: What about National Honor Society?